 Your best customers are your repeat customers.
 But with so many brands vying for attention, how can you prevent your customers from jumping ship to your competitors?
 There are many strategies, but we want to bring one to your attention: gamification.

-Find out what gamification in loyalty programs looks like and how it can improve your customer retention.
+Find out what gamification is and how it can be leveraged in loyalty programs to help improve your customer retention.

 What Are Gamified Loyalty Programs?